nadirbad/VerticalSliceArchitecture/README.md

 ### Test solution locally

-To run API locally, for example to debug them, you can use the VS Code (just open and press F5) or other IDE (VisualStudio, Rider).
+To run API locally, for example, to debug them, you can use the VS Code (just open and press F5) or other IDE (VisualStudio, Rider).
-By default the project uses in-memory database, but if you would like to change that check the next section about [Database Configuration](#database-configuration)
+By default, the project uses in-memory database, but if you would like to change that check the next section about [Database Configuration](#database-configuration)

 To run the project from the terminal